[ad_1]

 “It’s a deeply sad moment for us.
 Our beloved Bappi Da has left for heavenly abode last midnight We are seeking love and blessings for his soul,” the family said in a statement.

-For many fans and colleagues, it is too early to bid ‘alvida’ to the composer who scored the memorable “Chalte chalte mere geet yaad rakhna”, penned by Amit Khanna.
+For many fans and colleagues, it is too early to bid ‘alvida’ to the music composer who scored the memorable “Chalte chalte mere geet yaad rakhna”, penned by Amit Khanna.

 Prime Minister Narendra Modi was among those who mourned his death, saying Lahiri’s lively nature will be missed by everyone.

-“Shri Bappi Lahiri Ji’s was all encompassing, beautifully expressing diverse emotions.
+“Shri Bappi Lahiri Ji’s music was all encompassing, beautifully expressing diverse emotions.
 People across generations could relate to his works.
 His lively nature will be missed by everyone.
 Saddened by his demise.
 Condolences to his family and admirers.
 Om Shanti,” the prime minister tweeted with a picture.

 The musician, whose career spans over five decades, last worked on “Ganpati Bappa Morya” in September 2021.
 He gave the music to the devotional song, voiced by the US-based Indian singer Anuradha Juju Palakurthi.